-- The key to managing food hypersensitivity is to exclude the culprit food(s) from the toddler's diet. - 2 A dietitian can advise on how to exclude a food while maintaining a healthy balanced diet. - Parents should be shown how to read food labels to identify culprit ingredients and how to avoid cross contamination. - Special care must be taken when the child is eating away from home - all those involved in food preparation should be informed of which ingredients are to be avoided.
+- The key to managing food hypersensitivity is to exclude the culprit food(s) from the toddler's diet. - A dietitian can advise on how to exclude a food while maintaining a healthy balanced diet. - Parents should be shown how to read food labels to identify culprit ingredients and how to avoid cross contamination. - Special care must be taken when the child is eating away from home - all those involved in food preparation should be informed of which ingredients are to be avoided.

-- A 'chef card' can help inform others of what foods a toddler should and should not eat. - 6 If in doubt about a food's ingredients, parents should not let their child eat it. - Parents should be encouraged to adapt their usual recipes and to try out new ones.
-There are many special diet cookbooks that contain guidance for the preparation of suitable meals. - 8 Healthcare professionals will be able to advise specialist free-from dietary products.
+- A 'chef card' can help inform others of what foods a toddler should and should not eat. - If in doubt about a food's ingredients, parents should not let their child eat it. - Parents should be encouraged to adapt their usual recipes and to try out new ones.
+There are many special diet cookbooks that contain guidance for the preparation of suitable meals. - 8 Healthcare professionals should be able to identify and access information on special diet products.